[Book Review] Monogamy? In This Economy? by Laura Boyle

 Each double-page spread includes a silhouette-style drawing of a couple having sex in the given position on the left page.
 The right page gives the position number, name, and a brief description.

-Seriously, it’s so freaking straight I can feel my bisexuality leaking out all over its pages.
+Seriously, it’s so freaking straight I can feel my queerness leaking out all over its pages.

 Pages from the Position of the Week book

 So queer and trans folks absolutely could use it.
-But the language and the whole aesthetic is so cishetero that it’s likely to feel alienating.
-I feel pretty put off by it and I’m a cis woman in a relationship with a cis man (though I am not straight.)
+But the language and the whole aesthetic is so cisheteronormative that it feels completely alienating as a queer person.

 On the 3rd page, after the welcome but before the positions start, you get a little consent disclaimer.
 This states that you should talk before trying something new, that everything must be 100% consensual, and that you should stop if anything hurts or is uncomfortable.

 It’s pretty much Consent 101 summed up in 33 words.
 But you know what?
 I’m here for it.
-Because fundamentally, this book isn’t for people like me – sex nerds who engage in non-traditional relationships and have long and nuanced conversations about sexuality out of academic as well as personal interest.
-This book is for people who are likely newer to sexual experimentation – many of whom might understand that consent is important, but not have a sophisticated understanding of exactly what that means or how to talk about it.
+Because fundamentally, this book isn’t for people like me.
+It’s not aimed at sex nerds who engage in non-traditional relationships and have long and nuanced conversations about sexuality out of academic as well as personal interest.
+This book is for people who are likely newer to sexual experimentation, many of whom might understand that consent is important but not have a sophisticated understanding of exactly what that means or how to talk about it.

 Basically, what Lovehoney have done with this little one-pager helps to normalise and demystify consent conversations.
 And I’m very here for that.

-A lot of them are pretty good!
-We have some obvious-but-decent choices (doggy style, sit-down sex, spooning) and some creative interpretations on classics like reverse cowgirl and standing sex.
+Some of the positions in this book are pretty good.
+We have some obvious-but-decent classics (doggy style, sit-down sex, spooning) and some creative interpretations on classics like reverse cowgirl and standing sex.

-Others were definitely created for the athletically-inclined.
-No. 30 (“the Can-Can”) requires the vulva-owning partner to be able to get their foot on their partner’s shoulder while standing.
-That is… simply not going to be possible for a huge number of bodies, including mine!
+Others, though, were definitely created for the athletically-inclined.
+No. 30 (“the Can-Can”) requires the person being penetrated to be able to get their foot on their partner’s shoulder while standing.
+That’s not a sex position, that’s a workout, and not one that’s going to be possible for the vast majority of bodies.

 Pages from the Position of the Week book

 Positions like the “Standing Thrust” and “Up Against It” require the penetrating partner to be able to support most or all of their partner’s weight while thrusting.
-Again: just not going to happen.
-And I’m going to go ahead and call No. 47 (“the Raunchy Rider”) physiologically impossible for 99% of people.
+Again: for most people this is just not going to happen.
+And I’m going to go ahead and call sex position No. 47 (“the Raunchy Rider”) physiologically impossible for 99% of people.

 On the plus side, a number of the position descriptions reference clitoral stimulation, which the vast majority of people with vulvas need in order to get off.
 So that’s something.